Skip to main content

 Price

-Rates are quoted based on double sharing hotel accommodations while in Mishima, Hakone and Tokyo.
+Rates are quoted based on double sharing hotel accommodations while in Mishima, Lake Kawaguchi and Tokyo.
 Single room or Twin room fees apply.
 An American co-guide is based on 5 or more trekkers.

 Deposit and Payments

-• Balance due 120 days prior to start date.
+• The balance is due 120 days prior to the start date.

 Price Includes